Usha Vance, wife of Trump's VP pick, has deep ties to India – DW – 07/17/2024

 Indian-Americans' role in US public life

-For Indians, the spotlight on Chilukuri Vance has revealed another Indian-American immigrant success story.
+For Indians, the spotlight on Vance has revealed another Indian-American immigrant success story.

 "Indian Americans have come of age and are active in public life in America," Meera Shankar, a former ambassador of India to the US, told DW.